 - Your healthcare provider will order tests to check how the chemo is working.
 Tests will also check for problems that chemo may cause.
 Blood and urine tests are used to check your blood cell levels, kidney function, and liver function.
 X-ray, CT, or MRI pictures will show if your tumor has shrunk.
 These tests will also show if cancer has spread to other places in your body.

-- Chemo may prevent your bone marrow from making healthy blood cells.
-You may need a blood transfusion to replace blood cells that your bone marrow cannot make.
+- You may need a blood transfusion or medicine to make healthy cells.
+Chemo may prevent your bone marrow from making healthy blood cells.
+A blood transfusion is used to replace blood cells that your bone marrow cannot make.
 You may also need medicine to help your bone marrow make healthy cells.

 - Rest as needed.
 You may feel tired for a few days after taking oral chemo.
 Return to activities slowly, and do more as you feel stronger.